replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 # Installing with the Kubernetes installer

-This article refers to installing an application and the Replicated admin console on a cluster created by the Replicated Kuberentes installer.
+This article refers to installing an application and the Replicated admin console on a cluster created by the Replicated Kubernetes installer.

 The Kubernetes installer is based on the open source kURL project, which is maintained by Replicated.
 For more information about installing with kURL, including advanced installation options, see the [kURL documentation](https://kurl.sh/docs/introduction/).